BazsiBazsi0/EEG-ML/README.md

 ## Methodology

 1. **Data Preprocessing**: The EEG data is preprocessed to remove noise and make it suitable for the machine learning model.
-2. **Synthetic Data Upsampling**: To address the issue of class imbalance, synthetic data upsampling is performed.
+2. **Synthetic Data Upsampling**: To address the issue of class imbalance, synthetic data upsampling is performed(SMOTE).
 This helps in balancing the classes and provides more data for the model to learn from.
 3. **Model Training**: A machine learning model is trained using TensorFlow.
 The model is trained on the upsampled dataset.
 4. **Model Evaluation**: The performance of the model is evaluated on a separate test set.